 Pack Beach-Specific Supplies

 Shade: We're all about soaking up that glorious summer sunshine but even the most dedicated sun worshippers can use a break from the sharp rays.
-Shelters such as the Deluxe 3.0 Gazebo, tarps, a beach shade or umbrella will be your best friend when camping on the beach.
+Shelters such as the Deluxe 3.0 Gazebo, tarps, or beach shade will be your best friend when camping on the beach.
 Setting up a secure, covered area will protect you from, not only the scorching sun, but also any unexpected weather changes.
 You've got to love those afternoon storms, right? *Tip: add a gazebo wall for extra protection from any insects or bad weather.

 Tent: As the weather can be unpredictable, you'll want to take an all-season tent.
 Check out our new Fast Frame Tent range.

 Power: Another thing to think about when camping on the beach is power.
 If you plan on spending an extended period of time on the road but are not setting up in a campsite, you'll need to bring along a generator.